dotruby/redmine_redis_notifier/README.md

 # Redmine Event Notifier

-This Redmine Plugin enhances several core models with a Redis PubSub logic.
-Whenever such objects are created, a message is published on a Redis channel.
-You could then implement you own subcription logic on Redis and do whatever you'd like with the given message information.
-Use cases could be something like this:
+This Redmine Plugin enhances several core models to make use of a Redis PubSub logic.
+Whenever such objects are created/updated/deleted, a message is published on a specific Redis channel.
+You could then implement you own subcription logic and use Redis subscripe feature to further work with the the given message information in any way you want.
+Use cases could be something like:

 * On project creation also create a folder structure on the file server
 * On user creation add the user to certain lists
 * On issue removal also remove a github issue
+* Send an email on certain actions
 * etc. (possibilites are endless)

 This plugin was developed and tested with Redmine 5.x.
 Thanks to DOM Digital Online Media GmbH (https://www.dom.de) for allowing us to open source this.